 Research proceeds on several assigned volumes, and the editions in this series continue to attract serious and admiring scholarly attention, consulted and cited by scholars in a wide array of humanistic fields of study.
-The edition’s General Editor is Gordon Turnbull and the Assistant Editor is Andrew S. Heisel.
+The edition’s General Editor is Gordon Turnbull and the Associate Editor is Andrew S. Heisel.
 Copy is prepared in publication-ready form in the Yale Boswell offices in Sterling Memorial Library by Andrew S. Heisel, continuing in the role which had been long held by Mark Spicer.
 The volumes are co-published by Edinburgh University Press and Yale University Press.